kelvinsekx/portfolio/src/content/articles/list-reodering-react-task/index.md

 ---
 title: "reodering list with react js"
-date: "2020-09-11"
+date: "2021-01-13"
 lastupdated: "2020-09-27"
 description: "list reorder react, list rearrange when clicked react, ol reordering"
 ---

 Last week, I had an online interview.
-I was given a task to be finished under 17 minutes.
-And I failed it.
-The good news is that after the interview, It took me 12 minutes to figure out.
+I was given a task to be finished under 17 minutes and I failed it.
+The good news is  after the interview, It took me 12 minutes to figure out the problem with my code.
 I am happy to share this fun work.

 The task was that I re-render a clicked list to become first from any position on the array. so that if the initial list was: